angeldhungana32/Coronavirus-Analysis/README.md

 # Coronavirus-Analysis

 Let's visualize how the cases around the world have increased.
-We can see that China has flattened the curved, Italy had hit its peak but US still has more day before peaking.
+We can see that China seems to have flattened the curved, Italy had hit its peak but US still has more day before peaking.

 ![](visualize.gif)